How Much Does It Cost To Go Cruising?

 Step 1.
 Eliminate debt – all debt, any debt.

 To be truly free, in my opinion you can’t have any debt whatsoever.
 Debt needs to be serviced, and servicing debt means your precious income is diverted away from what you’d rather be doing with your money and time.
 So if you have credit cards, pay them off and cancel them so you’re not paying annual fees.
 If you have any other debt, work to pay it off and then go cruising.
+I've lived my whole life without a credit card.
+I don't use BNPL services.
+I buy what I can afford, and if I really want it, I'll save for it.

 Step 2.
 Live by the rule “a dollar I don’t spend is a dollar I don’t have to earn.”